 Textiles, apparel and leather

-Join Our Transitioning to Circular Economy in Plastics/Packaging, Electronics and Textiles Workshop on 1 Oct 2019 in Cologne
+Join the R2pi consortium for a workshop in Circular Economy in Plastics/Packaging, Electronics and Textiles Workshop on 1 Oct 2019 in Cologne

 The conference Sustainable Consumption for Biodiversity and Ecosystem Services Worldwide will take place on 30 September in Berlin.

-Sustainable Apparel Coalition Policy Hub on Circular Economy
+Policy Hub on Circular Economy in Apparel and Footwear

 Circularity is a necessary solution to minimise the use of finite resources, but it requires a unified approach.
-Following their 2019 release of the Manifesto to Deliver a Circular Economy in Textiles , the Sustainable Apparel Coalition (SAC), Global Fashion Agenda (GFA) and the Federation of the European Sporting Goods Industry (FESI) have launched a Policy Hub on Circular Economy to ensure collaboration among industry partners.
+The Sustainable Apparel Coalition (SAC), Global Fashion Agenda (GFA) and the Federation of the European Sporting Goods Industry (FESI) have launched a Policy Hub on Circular Economy to ensure collaboration among industry partners.

 Together these organisations will kick-off the development of an impactful and effective policy framework.
 The C&A Foundation will fund the project throughout 2020.